 Method #3: Use Another DNS Server

-In all the device, ISP sets the DNS servers that you utilize by default.
+In all the devices, ISP sets the DNS servers that you utilize by default.
 These servers help your device to connect with the different servers on the internet.
-For some reason, if the DNS server that you are using is crashed or not up to the standard, then it can also trigger the error 504 notification.
+For some reason, if the DNS server that you are using is crashes or not up to the standard, then it can also trigger the error 504 notification.
 The best way to solve the issue is by changing the DNS server that your device is using.
 If you don’t know how to set the DNS server manually, then follow the below guide:

 - First, click on the Start menu and then click on the Control Panel to select the Network and Internet section.

 - Once the new window opens, click on the Change Adapter Settings.
 Then, right-click on the Wi-Fi network you are connected, to select the Properties option.

 - After that, locate and select Internet Protocol Version 4 or Internet Protocol Version 6 and click on the Properties option again.

 - Now, write down any existing DNS server entries for future reference.
 Then, click on the “Use the Following DNS Server Addresses“ option.

 - Now, simply replace those addresses with the 220.127.116.11 DNS address:

 - Once the above changes are made, click on Ok and then hit the Close button.